Arcticoz/arcora/README.md

 INPUT_UNSUPPORTED_ROUTE
 No route available

-This response indicates that routing or liquidity is temporarily unavailable on Arc Testnet rather than an application error.
+This response indicates that routing or liquidity is temporarily unavailable rather than an application error.

-ARCora implements retry and recovery mechanisms and is designed to gracefully handle these situations.
-Once routes become available again, swaps can proceed normally.
+ARCora implements recovery mechanisms and is designed to gracefully handle temporary infrastructure conditions while remaining ready once routes become available again.

 ---